karlfreeman/multi_sync/README.md

 Asset synchronisation library

 At MultiSync's core is [Celluloid](http://celluloid.io) allowing for the synchronisation of assets to be truly parallel.
 Each target you define creates a pool of resources which allows for parallel execution of uploads and deletes.
-Meaning that when your uploading thousands of files, you get alot more bang for your buck.
+Meaning that when your uploading thousands of files, you get alot more :boom: for your :dollar:.

 MultiSync tries to expose its asset synchronisation in a flexible way, allowing for it to be used in `Rails (WIP)`, `Sinatra (WIP)`, `Rake (WIP)` and `Plain old ruby (WIP)` as well as extensions for `Middleman (WIP)`, `Nanoc (WIP)` and others too.
 Listed below are examples of how to get setup.